decarv/gsoc24/README.md

 ```

 Linux implementation.
 This could be accomplished with timeout commands, with `io_uring_prep_timeout`, but this approach should be further evaluated.
 The upside here is to keep the implementation simple with io_uring.
-Since everything is going to be wrapped around a while loop and I/O will wait on cqes, timeouts can be abstracted to work as periodic tasks (isn't this all they are, anyways?).
+Since everything is going to be wrapped around a while loop and I/O will wait on `cqe`s, timeouts can be abstracted to work as periodic tasks.

 FreeBSD implementation.
-FreeBSD's implementation will leverage kqueue's timer events to achieve similar periodic functionality.
-Setting up timer events in kqueue involves specifying EVFILT_TIMER filters in kevent calls, allowing pgagroal to execute periodic tasks effectively within the event loop.
+FreeBSD's implementation will leverage `kqueue`'s timer events to achieve similar periodic functionality.
+Setting up timer events in kqueue involves specifying `EVFILT_TIMER` filters in `kevent` calls, allowing pgagroal to execute periodic tasks effectively within the event loop.

 ##### Signal Watchers